Our partnership with The British Trust for Ornithology

 The British Trust for Ornithology (BTO) is a UK charity that focuses on understanding birds and, in particular, how and why bird populations are changing.

-The BTO was set up in 1933 to realise the potential for the public to inform conservation by combining the observations of volunteer birdwatchers and professional scientists.
+The BTO was set up in 1933 to realise the potential for the public to inform conservation.
+This can be done by combining the observations of volunteer birdwatchers and professional scientists.

-We harness the skills and passion of birdwatchers to advance our understanding of ornithology and produce impartial science – communicated clearly for the benefit of birds and people.
+We harness the skills and passion of birdwatchers to advance our understanding of ornithology.
+We can therefore produce impartial science – communicated clearly for the benefit of birds and people.

-BTO research is used by a wide range of conservation organisations to secure protection for special wildlife sites, to set conservation priorities, to shape Government policy, and to steer decisions over planning applications and new developments.
+BTO research is used by a wide range of conservation organisations to secure protection for special wildlife sites.
+As well as to set conservation priorities, to shape Government policy, and to steer decisions over planning applications and new developments.

 Wild Bird Banquet